SytseOegema/indy-client/README.md

-# Indy Client
+# BB SSI EHR CLI Client
-This repository holds the source code for a .NET client that interacts with the Hyperledger Indy identity blockchain utilizing Indy SDK.
+This repository holds the source code for a blockchain-based self-sovereign identity application for electronic health records.
+The .NET client interacts with the Hyperledger Indy identity blockchain utilizing Indy SDK.
 The client provides a CLI that enables users to connect to a pool and create an identity on that pool.

+Documentation on the project can be found in the Docs folder.

+# Quickstart
+Follow the instructions to setup the environment

 ## run a indy pool
 To start a local indy pool look [here](https://github.com/hyperledger/indy-node/blob/master/docs/source/start-nodes.md) or via [docker](https://github.com/hyperledger/indy-sdk/blob/master/README.md#how-to-start-local-nodes-pool-with-docker).